Image

-Social Media Platforms Are Hotbeds for Fraud
+Social Media Platforms Are Prime Targets for Fraud

 Common Social Media Threats